nitesh4146/Self-Driving-Cars/P3-Behavior-Cloning/writeup_template.md

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+Visualizing the data revealed the fact that the data set contained a high number of images where steering was zero or close to zero.
+While the high steering data was very less as can be seen in the histogram below:

-![alt text][image6]
+![alt text][old_hist]

+I probablistically modified the data such that the number of images in each bin was close to the mean of entire data set.
+For instance, if the number of images above mean were 70%, I randomly picked only 30% of the images from that bin.
+After this probablistic inclusion, my dataset has the distribution as this:
-![alt text][image7]
+![alt text][new_hist]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+This new data was then preprocessed by normalization, cropping and finally shuffling.
+The entire dataset was then split into 80% train data and 20% validation data.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as the loss increased beyond this.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.